sourcevault/nutzen/readme.md

 -  return value of the validator function is sent to the execution function, as the first **argument**.

-If the validator function in `.ma` returns `false` or `undefined` then `hoplon` jumps to the next validator, in *any other value type including true* `hoplon` adds the value to the argument object to be provided to the execution function.
+If the validator function in `.ma` returns `null` then `hoplon` jumps to the next validator, in *any other value type including undefined and false*, `hoplon` **replaces** the value to the argument object to be provided to the execution function.

 ### `arma`